lrmcfarland/Angles/python/README.md

 - rich comparison operators <, <=, ==, !=. >=, >
 - a separate repr (uses operator<<())
 - unitary minus
+- angles.Error exceptions
+- does not raise an exception when the value is set out of range for the limited range angles.

 #### Exceptions